aryasaatvik/better-sqs/packages/better-sqs/README.md

 ## Handler Retry Logic

-Handlers can return a retry result to control visibility timeout (similar to Vercel Queue's `timeoutSeconds`):
+Handlers can return a retry result to control visibility timeout (similar to other queue libraries' retry patterns):

 ```typescript
 export const handler = createHandler({